Project-MONAI/MONAI/examples/README.md

 This tutorial shows how to accelerate PyTorch medical DL program based on MONAI `CacheDataset`.
 #### [notebooks/integrate_3rd_party_transforms](./notebooks/integrate_3rd_party_transforms.ipynb)
 This tutorial shows how to integrate 3rd party transforms into MONAI program.
-Mainly shows transforms from BatchGenerator, TorchIO and Rising.
+Mainly shows transforms from BatchGenerator, TorchIO, Rising and ITK.
 #### [notebooks/mednist_tutorial](./notebooks/mednist_tutorial.ipynb)
 This notebook shows how to easily integrate MONAI features into existing PyTorch programs.
 It's based on the MedNIST dataset which is very suitable for beginners as a tutorial.